anabelledolhun/0800-FantasticFive-Binder/README.md

 	Overall, there are many lessons that I have learned throughout the completion of our project that will add significant value to my personal and professional development.
 I’ve gained real-world experience working closely with peers, applying project management techniques, and engaging with a real client.
 One improvement I would suggest for future semesters is to provide the project binder template earlier.
 We struggled in the beginning to collect our ideas and findings in a centralized manner, until the binder template was released.
 If the template is provided earlier in the semester it would help teams to know exactly what they should be working towards and achieving with their findings.
 Ultimately, this project has strengthened both my teamwork and project management skills and better equipped me to contribute to future projects.

 ### Krutee

+When talking about project management it is easy to fall into the trap of thinking that it’s a straightforward skill to come by.
+As I would come to class and learn about different models, I often thought to myself that it seems simple enough to implement.
+For example, the outcome model, it felt intuitive to think about my desired state and work backwards from there.

+However, as we created our groups and started working, things were more complicated than I had first deemed.
+The catch with big projects is you will be working with a team of people who bring different backgrounds, personalities, cognitive frames, and goals to the table.
+I quickly learned that even though my desired outcome was clear in my head, everyone else had a slightly different version of what success in our project looked like to them.
+This conflict carried into many of our plans.
+A constant back and forth between what would serve us best in our project, what is the most efficient way to solve issues, and what would deliver the most value to our client.

+ At first aligning our visions and making space for everyone’s ideas was difficult.
+But as time went on our communication skills improved, and the project began to reflect the strengths of our entire team.
+My entire perspective shifted, and I realized multiple cognitive frames can enrich rather than complicate the process.

+Overall, the biggest lesson I learned is that while one person can produce something great, it’s through the integration of diverse perspectives and personalities that one can create a truly lasting impact.
+Our team is so proud of our end product because it represents a collective effort.
+I plan to take these skills with me into the professional world, especially the ability to navigate different perspectives with empathy and clarity, because meaningful collaboration is essential in any workplace.

 ### Hazel

 # Appedices